-Any appointments scheduled within the selected block of time will appear on the left side of the screen, accordion-style.
+If the selected time slot has space for multiple appointments, the already-scheduled appointments will appear stacked, accordion-style, on the left side of the screen.

 You can click on each scheduled appointment, either in the accordion or on the appointment grid to see details for that appointment.

 When a patient needs an appointment right away, it’s helpful to see availability for all of your providers at one time.